mayur-tendulkar/Dyte-ReactJS/dyte-reactjs/README.md

 - Pages\Meeting.JS : Ask user to join as 'Host' or 'Participant'
 - Pages\Lobby.JS : Launch meeting screen with user joined.
 Allow user to manage the meeting.

 On each JavaScript page, import packages and components as required.
-For example, below code sample is from `App.js` which needs all components for routing purpose.
+For example, below code sample is from `App.JS` which needs all components for routing purpose.
+Refer each file for its `imports`.

 ```javascript
 import './App.css';